bet4a/d3wiki/Voronoi-Geom.md

 <a name="size" href="#wiki-size">#</a> voronoi.<b>size</b>([<i>size</i>])

 Get or set the clip size of the Voronoi layout.
+This implementation does not clip the returned polygons by default, but will clip them to a rectangle of the given size if specified.
+This is strongly recommended, as unclipped polygons may have large coordinates which do not display correctly.
+You can also employ custom clipping without specifying a size, either in SVG or by post-processing with [polygon.clip](Polygon-Geom#wiki-clip), as in [this example](http://bl.ocks.org/4237768).

 <a name="links" href="#wiki-links">#</a> voronoi.<b>links</b>(<i>data</i>)